PlayEveryWare/eos_plugin_for_unity/com.playeveryware.eos/Documentation~/gettingstartedguide/getting_started_guide.md

 > The samples include useful Managers and Services that will provide an easy way to use the EOS SDK.
 > The scenes that are in the sample show how to utilize the plugin; even without needing those, it is still useful to bring in the samples.

+> [!NOTE]
+> Look to the Unity logs for messages that relate to the configuration of the plugin.
+> If there is an error relating to "Invalid Parameters" during initialization, view the EOS Configuration screen again.
+> Ensure all fields have values, including `Product Version`, and that the values match what you have in the Epic Developer Portal's `Product Settings` page.

+> [!NOTE]
+> When testing the Samples, ensure the account being logged in has access to your game.
+> To start, use the same account that created the game, and either owns or is a member of the Organization.
+> Only members of your Organization or Player Group with appropriate permissions are able to login to EOS from your game.
+>
+> For more information on Player Groups, see [Epic's documentation on Player Groups](https://dev.epicgames.com/docs/dev-portal/product-management#player-groups).

 # Utilizing the EOS Plugin for Unity

 The core of the EOS Plugin for Unity is the `EOSManager` class.
 This is a `MonoBehaviour` that manages the state of the EOS SDK.
 To add it to your game, either use the `Singletons` prefab included with the Samples, or create a new GameObject and attach the `EOSManager.cs` script to it.
 The `EOSManager` is designed to set the GameObject it is on as `DontDestroyOnLoad`, so it will persist between scenes.
-If another `EOSManager` is created, perhaps because of a scene navigation, the original `EOSManager` persist, while the new instance will disable the behaviour.
+If another `EOSManager` is created, perhaps because of a scene navigation, the original `EOSManager` persist, while the new instance will disable its own `MonoBehaviour`.

 `EOSManager` holds a static reference to an inner class `EOSSingleton`, which is where most of the plugin's state is held.
 This can be accessed with the static accessor `EOSManager.Instance`.

 ## Logging In

 Before the plugin can be utilized, the user of your game needs to log in to EOS.
-The samples include a `UILoginMenu` component in each of the scenes, which handles logging in.
+The samples include a `UILoginMenu` component in each of the scenes, which demonstrates handling logging in.
 The kind of login your users should use is based on your game's platform, and the needs of your game.
 See [our documentation on Login Types by Platform](/com.playeveryware.eos/Documentation~/login_type_by_platform.md) to determine the valid options for your platform.
 Then follow [our documentation on Authenticating Players](/com.playeveryware.eos/Documentation~/player_authentication.md) to understand the login workflow.